-The SurroundMonitor units also can be controlled externally by using the GP IO connector.
-Depending on the control signals the metering functions can be controlled one-to-one or defined actions can be initialized.
-More than this, the SurroundMonitor units also can output control signals for activating alarm indicators or for controlling external units.
-See chapters 4.4, 6.5.1, 6.12 and 7.3.11 for details.
+The SurroundControl units can be controlled externally by using the GP IO interface.
+Depending on the control signals, the metering and monitoring functions can be controlled or defined actions can be initialized.
+On top of that, the SurroundControl units can output control signals for activating alarm indicators or for controlling external units.
+See Chapters 4.4, 6.5.2, 6.12 and 7.3.13 for details.

-Also see chapters 4.4, 6.5.1, 6.12 and 7.3.11
+Also see Chapters 4.4, 6.5.2, 6.12 and 7.3.13